gmerinojimenez/tweaks/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/4595241/146578604-32454df7-6c15-456f-9939-7848464600e9.png" width="800" />
 </p>
+# Important
+This project is discontinued.
+Please use https://github.com/Telefonica/tweaks instead

 A customizable debug screen to view and edit flags that can be used for development in **Jetpack Compose** applications